geemoro/CA_Wildfires/README.md

-# Tabluau_projects
+# CA_Wildfires
-A few projects I've been messing around.
+A project where I visiualize the effects of thunder on wildfires in CA from 1992-2015.